- Download our Moving to Austria Guide (PDF)

 Expats will find that although their options for accommodation in Austria are limited in variety, they are plentiful in number.
 Vienna is characterised by older apartments in the classical Austrian style.
-Farther afield, more housing options present themselves – such as modern luxury apartments and small houses.
+Further afield, more housing options present themselves, such as modern luxury apartments and small houses.

 Types of accommodation in Austria

-Expats moving to Austria will find that the type of property available to them will depend largely on where they choose to relocate to within the country.
+The type of property available to expats moving to Austria will depend largely on where they choose to relocate to within the country.
 The majority of new arrivals tend to be found in Vienna.
 Space is limited in Vienna and most of the accommodation options will be studios or apartments.
 Houses and cottages are more likely found in the suburbs or rural parts of Austria rather than in city centres.
 Regardless of the type of accommodation, the standard is generally high, with indoor heating being a standard feature.

 Expats are advised that most shared-housing options will be at least partially furnished, while whole apartments are usually unfurnished.
-If opting for an unfurnished option, shipping furniture to Austria (especially from within the EU) is a viable option, and there are plenty of very good furniture stores around (such as IKEA) where expats will find everything they need.
+If opting for an unfurnished option, shipping furniture to Austria (especially from within the EU) is a viable option, and there are plenty of excellent furniture stores around (such as IKEA) where expats will find everything they need.

 Finding accommodation in Austria